unionai/unionai-examples/CONTRIBUTING.md

 ## Guides

-The guides directory is for examples that are included directly into the narrative section of the Union docs.
+The `guides` directory is for examples that are included directly into the narrative section of the Union docs.
-This is in contrast with the turorials section, which are also imported into the docs website but exist separately from the main narrative content.
+This is in contrast with the `tutorials` directory, which is also imported into the docs website but exists separately from the main narrative content.

-The code here should be orgainzed into sub-directories that correspond with the nav strructure of the docs, to indicate the location where the code is included.
+The code here should be orgainzed into sub-directories that correspond with the navigation strructure of the docs, to indicate the location where the code is included.

 ## Tutorials

-The tutorials directory is for end-to-end examples that focus on user-oriented applications.
+The `tutorials` directory is for end-to-end examples that focus on user-oriented applications.
 These examples are meant to showcase what you can get done with Union, for example:

 - training language models, time series models, classification and regression models, etc.